gvwilson/thirdbit/src/fiction/bear/index.md

 Highness," he said.
 "They must've known we'd use magic to find the princess."

-"Yes, well, it only seemed reasonable," Muddh called.
+"Yes, well, it only seemed reasonable," Mukh called.
 This time the prince was sure that the smuggler had heard them.
 "I thought of pulling out her fingernails too, in case you tried to use clippings instead of hair, but I was sure you'd keep too a neat a house for